 Social media are the most important platform through which Ukrainian influencers communicate with their audience.
-Mustafa Nayyem, former journalist and currently MP, is one of the most important influencers - his post in Facebook kicked off the Euromaidan.
+Mustafa Nayyem, a former journalist and former MP, is one of the most important influencers - his post in Facebook kicked off the Euromaidan.
 Nowadays Nayyem poses himself as a reformer and writes a lot about political and societal issues on the agenda.
 He is also rather active on Twitter and on Instagram.
 As of May 2020, Mustafa Nayyem worked in the state concern Ukroboronprom and was responsible for GR there.

 There are also many oppositional influencers.
-The most notable one is Anatoliy Shariy, an investigative journalist turned video blogger.
+The most notable one is Anatoliy Shariy, a contradictory journalist turned video blogger.
 He has sought asylum in the European Union claiming persecution by Ukrainian law enforcement bodies in 2012.
-His YouTube channel has 1,8 million subscribers.
+His YouTube channel has 2,33 million subscribers.
 He mostly promotes pro-Russian messages, mocks Ukrainian authorities and maintains an opinion that Ukraine is a failed state.
 In 2019, Shariy’s party took part in the elections in Ukraine for the first time, it gained 2.23% of the vote and thus it did not overcome the 5% barrier to parliament.

 The government and politicians try to be influencers as well.
-Each ministry and top officials have social media representation, mainly on Facebook, Twitter and YouTube, including Ukraine’s president Petro Poroshenko, Ukraine’s PM Volodymyr Groysman and the speaker of Ukraine’s parliament Andriy Parubiy.
+Each ministry and top officials have social media representation, mainly on Facebook, Twitter and YouTube.
 These social media pages are often a preferred way to publish statements on issues of public concern, and they make it into the information space being quoted by media.